pandas-dev/pandas/doc/source/cookbook.rst

 <http://nipunbatra.github.io/2015/06/timeseries/>`__

 Turn a matrix with hours in columns and days in rows into a continuous row sequence in the form of a time series.
-`How to rearrange a python pandas DataFrame?
+`How to rearrange a Python pandas DataFrame?
 <http://stackoverflow.com/questions/15432659/how-to-rearrange-a-python-pandas-dataframe>`__

 `Dealing with duplicates when reindexing a timeseries to a specified frequency